krxm107/tp/docs/UserGuide.md

 </div>

 Example: NUS Higher Mother Tongue Club ("NUS HMT Club") is considered a different club from NUS High Mother Tongue Club ("NUSH MT Club").

+Example: "ClubHub" is considered a different club from "Club Hub".

 Command examples:
 *  `edit_club 1 p/91234567 e/dance@example.com` Edits the phone number and email address of the 1st club to be `91234567` and `dance@example.com` respectively.